When thinking of Africa generally the first thought that comes to our mind is the Safari.

 Although safari in groups in Tanzania is not very common, (lucky I did not meet trucks with 30 people on board…), some agencies would put together 2 or more travelers to lower the cost.

-The guide in fact takes you to see the animals, but it I us saying when to proceed or when to stop.
+The guide in fact takes you to see the animals, but it is you saying when to proceed or when to stop.
 If a person in the car is for example particularly interested in the birds and we are not, then there could arise misunderstandings or waiting time that could have been avoided if we were alone.

 Much of the final cost depends on the type of accommodation you choose during your safari.